iltommi/qdb-documentation/source/concepts/data_storage.rst

 Data replication
 -----------------

 Data replication is the process of duplicating entries across multiple nodes for the purpose of fault tolerance.
 Data replication greatly reduces the odds of functional failures at the cost of increased memory usage and reduced performance when adding or updating entries.
+Not to be confused with :ref:`data-migration`.

 .. note::
     Replication is optional and disabled by default (see :doc:`../reference/qdbd`).